Point of Sale and Kitchen Display System: Are They the Same?

 Kitchen display systems strictly specialize in improving how the back of house operates.
 In automated kitchens, these systems are used instead of printers and paper.
 Typically, there is a monitor at each physical station where meal preparation takes place.
 For example, a kitchen may have five stations: grill, fry, sauté, pantry, and expo.
 A kitchen display system would include a monitor at each one of these stations.
 Each one of these stations would only display the items rang in through the POS that are prepared at the respective stations.

-A kitchen display system may also include features like the ones listed below.
+A KDS may also include features like the ones listed below.

 Grouping course items together such as table service, drinks, and desserts, allowing you to send these items in one chunk so that customers receive each course at the right time.
 You would set up rules as to when courses should course such as timing, item ID, etc. This ensures each item is delivered when it should be, with every item freshly prepared.